My note: Where did these nations come from? Genesis 10:5

 Genesis 10:5 By these were the isles of the Gentiles divided in their lands; every one after his tongue, after their families, in their nations.

 Have you noticed that there was no mention in chapter one of Genesis, whatsoever, of a farmer, a man to till the ground and plant seeds?

-And so here on the eighth day, following God's day of rest (Sabbath), God says that He has "no man to till the ground".
+And so here (chapter two) on the eighth day, following God's day of rest (Sabbath), God says that He has "no man to till the ground".
 It is significant that eight, in Biblical numerics, means "new beginnings", because God is about to form a new man for a very, very special purpose.

 was not related to any person from the sixth day creation.